LiangqinRen/PrivDNN/README.md

 #### test

-The *test* function is used to test the model accuracy.
-During the test, we use the top-5-accuracy for Tiny ImageNet and top-1-accuracy for others.
+The *test* function is used to test the model's accuracy.
+During the test, we used the top-5 accuracy for Tiny ImageNet and the top-1 accuracy for others.

-The *test* function has 2 modes and the reader should only select one from them.
-Mode 0 tests the model original accuracy, i.e., $A_o$ in the paper.
+The *test* function has 2 modes, and the reader should only select one from them.
+Mode 0 tests the model's original accuracy, i.e., $A_o$ in the paper.
 Mode 1 tests the model accuracy when selecting neurons, i.e., $A_s$ and $A_r$ in the paper.
 PrivDNN get the selected neurons from the file *PrivDNN/PrivDNN/saved_models/[dataset]/selected_neurons.json*

 ```
 bash run.sh mnist test 0/1